Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "Aren’t you?"

 "...Honestly, not really.
 Not ‘fer me, anyhoo.
-I’m...more worried ‘fer you.
+I’m... more worried ‘fer you.
 This is a very brave thing ‘yer doin’, Naydi."

 "Somebody has to."
 She curled up on the couch and sampled a pickled nava grub.

-"I know...Naydra.
+"I know...
+Naydra.
 I need to know something."
 His tone had gone very formal, which was how she knew he was mentally donning the Crown, and assuming the role of the Great Father.

 "...Yes, My Father?"